Epic-Sounds: A Large-scale Dataset of Actions That Sound: Challenges and Baseline Results

 \subsection{Challenge Definitions}

 \textbf{Sound Recognition.} Given an audio segment $S^{i}=[t^{s}_{i},t^{e}_{i}]$, we aim to classify the ongoing sound event within the segment $c^{s}_{i}\in C$, where $C$ is the 44 classes in \datasetname.
 Note that for this challenge, the start and end time of all segments are known, meaning that all start and end times are given during inference, and the model is only expected to classify the sound.
-To assess this challenge, we report the top-1 and top-5 accuracy, as well as mean average precision (mAP), mean area under ROC curve (mAUC), and mean per class accuracy (mCA) during inference.
+To assess this challenge, we report: top-1 and top-5 accuracy, mean average precision (mAP), mean area under ROC curve (mAUC) and mean per class accuracy (mCA).

 \textbf{Sound Detection.} We consider the full untrimmed video $X$, and our aim is to predict all sound event instances in $X$ i.e.\ $\mathbf{\hat{S}}=\{\hat{S}_{i}\}^{N}_{i=1}$ where $\hat{S}_{i}=(\hat{t}^{s}_{i},\hat{t}^{e}_{i}, \hat{c}^{s}_{i})$ specifies a sound detection tuple containing the start and end time of the sound event $(\hat{t}^{s}_{i},\hat{t}^{e}_{i})$ as well as the predicted sound event class $\hat{c}^{s}_{i}$.
 During training, models have access to the ground-truth annotations within $X$ but, unlike in recognition, they no longer have access to the timestamps during inference.
 When evaluating this challenge, we use the mean Average Precision (mAP) metric, which is computed from the mean of the AP values across different IoU thresholds across all classes.
 If a predicted segment matches a ground truth segment with an Intersection over Union (IoU) greater than the given threshold, it is considered a valid detection.
 For computing mAP, we average the AP across thresholds $[0.1, 0.2, 0.3, 0.4, 0.5]$.